-Citizens Advice provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
+Citizens Advice Scotland provides free, independent, confidential and impartial advice to everyone on their rights andresponsibilities.
 Its consumer helpline offers advice on issues around your energy supply.

-If you are a domestic customer, you can speak to Citizens Advice at any point regarding your complaint by calling 03454 040 506.
-For more information and details of other ways to contact Citizens Advice, please visit citizensadvice.org.uk.
+If you are a domestic customer, you can speak to Citizens Advice Scotland at any point regarding your complaint by calling 0800 028 1456.
+For more information and details of other ways to contact Citizens Advice Scotland, please visit cas.org.uk.

 At SGN we are always committed to respecting your privacy.
-For details on how we use your data, please referto our Privacy Notice on our website sgn.co.uk/privacy-policy.
+For details on how we use your data, please refer to our Privacy Notice on our website sgn.co.uk/privacy-policy.